AkhandSingh96/String-Compression/README.md

 Whatsbusy Coding Challenge

-The time complexity of this program is O(n) as we need to traverse through the string once.
+The time complexity of this program is O(n) (n is length of string) as we need to traverse through the string once.